 - To make mortgage payments that would prevent foreclosure of your principal residence.

-There are some exceptions to the 10% penalty such as death, becoming disables or call to active military duty.
+There are some exceptions to the 10% penalty, such as death, becoming disabled or call to active military duty.
 Check with your individual plan paperwork or administrator before taking any type of hardship or loan.